ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

-* Future time given as a local time in some specified time zone, where changes to the definition of that time zone (such as a political decision to enact or rescind daylight saving time) affect the instant in time corresponding with the timestamp.
+* Future time given as a local time in some specified time zone, where changes to the definition of that time zone (such as a political decision to enact or rescind daylight saving time) affect the instant in time represented by the timestamp.
 * "Floating time", i.e., a local time without information describing the UTC offset or time zone in which it should be interpreted.
 * The use of timescales different from UTC, such as International Atomic